Christine Chapel: Appearances

 In "What Are Little Girls Made Of?", it is explained that Chapel abandoned a career in bioresearch for a position in Starfleet.
 She had hoped that this would reunite her with her fiancé Dr. Roger Korby (Michael Strong), incommunicado following his expedition to the planet Exo III.
 Five years after Korby's disappearance, Chapel is assigned to the USS Enterprise where she serves as head nurse, working under Dr. McCoy (DeForest Kelley).

 While on board the ship, she begins to develop feelings for Spock (Leonard Nimoy), admitting as much in "The Naked Time".
 Her actions in that episode resulted in the Psi 2000 intoxication unwittingly being further spread among the crew.
 The ship reached Exo III in "What Are Little Girls Made Of?".
 Captain Kirk (William Shatner) and Chapel beam down and discover Korby had been exploiting a sophisticated android manufacturing technology on the planet.
 After Chapel is horrified to find out that Korby had transplanted his personality into an android replica, he kills himself in despair.
 Roddenberry later co-wrote in The Making of Star Trek that the actions of that episode resulted in Chapel breaking her ties to Earth and devoting herself to Starfleet service.

 After Korby's death, Chapel doubts if she should stay aboard but elects to remain with the Enterprise throughout the five-year mission.
 Chapel's feelings for Spock were revisited and alluded to only a few times in the series, most notably in "Plato's Stepchildren".
 In the episode, the Platonians telekinetically force Chapel and Spock to kiss passionately.
 This humiliates Chapel despite her long-standing feelings for him.
 In the episode "Amok Time", she brings Spock some soup to help him through a sacred Vulcan ritual, the Pon farr.
 He angrily refuses the soup and throws it at the wall, but later thanks Chapel for her thoughtfulness.

 Chapel appeared in two of the Star Trek films featuring The Original Series cast.
 In Star Trek: The Motion Picture, Chapel had become a doctor on board the Enterprise.
 Her second appearance was in Star Trek IV: The Voyage Home, where she and Janice Rand (Grace Lee Whitney) were stationed in Starfleet Headquarters in San Francisco.
 In the 2009 film Star Trek, a Nurse Chapel is mentioned by McCoy (Karl Urban).
 In the 2013 film Star Trek Into Darkness, Carol Marcus (Alice Eve) tells Kirk (Chris Pine) that after being with him, Chapel left to become a nurse.

+Since the start of the Star Trek: Strange New Worlds series in 2022, the Chapel character has appeared in all but one of the episodes in the first two seasons.